-Since mid-December 2018, positive subsurface anomalies weakened near 140°W and 100°W.
+Since mid-December 2018, positive subsurface temperature anomalies weakened near 140°W and 100°W.

-Since early January 2019, a downwelling Kelvin wave increased positive subsurface anomalies near the Date Line.
+Since early January 2019, a downwelling Kelvin wave increased positive subsurface temperature anomalies around the Date Line and east-central Pacific.

 Equatorial oceanic Kelvin waves have alternating warm and cold phases.
 The warm phase is indicated by dashed lines.
 Downwelling and warming occur in the leading portion of a Kelvin wave, and up-welling and cooling occur in the trailing portion.